QuentinRa/blog.quentinra.dev/programming/web/css/_general/index.md

 <div class="row row-cols-md-2"><div>

-A selector is a target, or a set or targets, on which the style will be applied. ➡️ To test a selector, we usually change the background.
-If the background changed, it means that the selector works.
+A selector is a target, or a set of targets, on which the style will be applied. ➡️ To test a selector, we usually change the background.
+If the background changes, it means that the selector works.

 ```css
 YOUR_SELECTOR_HERE {